Directly Probing Neutrino Interactions through CMB Phase Shift Measurements: Phase Shift Signatures of Neutrino Interactions

 \subsubsection{Gradual decoupling from realistic neutrino interactions}

 While the simplified picture of instantaneous decoupling provides useful intuition, its applicability is limited.
-In most realistic neutrino interaction models, we find that the same intuition does not hold.
+For many neutrino interaction models, we find that the same intuition does not hold.
 The neutrino scattering rate $\Gamma_\nu$ is generically proportional to a power law in $T_\nu$~\cite{Boehm:2003hm,Stadler:2019dii}, making the transition from coupled to uncoupled behavior gradual rather than abrupt.
 Around the decoupling redshift $z_{\nu,\rm dec}$, defined by the condition $\left[\Gamma_\nu/H\right](z_{\nu,\rm dec})=1$, the mean free-path of neutrinos remains comparable to the Hubble radius ($H^{-1}$), rather than effectively jumping from zero to values much larger than $H^{-1}$, as in the instantaneous decoupling approximation.
 Therefore, during this extended transition period when neutrinos are \textit{loosely-coupled}, their propagation speed takes intermediate values between the fluid sound speed, $c/\sqrt{3}$, and the free-streaming speed of light, $c$.
 The duration of this regime is determined by the specific temperature scaling of the interaction rate.

-Previous studies~\cite{Choi:2018gho,Loverde:2022wih} modeled this transition from fluid-like to free-streaming behavior phenomenologically by introducing a finite decoupling width $\Delta z \ll z_{\nu,\rm dec}$.
-In this work, we follow the full evolution of the perturbations to accurately determine the imprint on the CMB power spectra.
+Therefore, to accurately determine the final imprint on the CMB power spectra and to extract phase shift, we follow the full evolution of the perturbations.